-I proved the role of pre-modern Hebrew literature in the shaping of modern Hebrew literature by means of themes and topics.
-Based on some case studies taken from important literary pieces I proved that pre-modern tales were adapted and modified to modern Hebrew readership in the 20th century and played a major role in the shaping of the Hebrew modern corpus.
+I examined the role of pre-modern Hebrew literature in the shaping of modern Hebrew literature both topically and thematically.
+Based on case studies taken from important literary works, I proved that pre-modern tales were adapted and modified for a modern Hebrew readership in the 20th century and played a major role in the shaping of the modern Hebrew corpus.